-Our research interests in the field of biopolymers, span the entire value-added chain for the valorisation of functional biopolymers (polysaccharides, proteins and polynucleotides), from their extraction, purification, chemical and enzymatic modification, and full structural characterization, to the development of novel structures in foods, cosmetics, as well as advanced biomaterials for therapeutics and biosensing devices.
+Our research investigates the entire value-added chain for functional biopolymers (polysaccharides, proteins and polynucleotides), from their extraction, purification, chemical and enzymatic modification, and full structural characterization, to the development of novel structures in foods, cosmetics, as well as advanced biomaterials for therapeutics and biosensing devices.

 Many of these biopolymers occur in food processing waste streams, hence, we are highly interested in collaborating closely with the food and biotech industry.
-These materials play many more than only physical roles in foods, and the elucidation of the relationship between their structural aspects and their biological functions, is one of the major drivers of our research.
+These materials play many roles in foods, and the clarification of the relationship between their structural aspects and their biological functions, is one of the major drivers of our research.

-We are also interested in the use of biopolymers as macromolecular scaffolds or supports of metallic nanoparticles for the development of sensitive and cost effective and high-throughput biosensing devices that can detect biomarkers, food contaminants and pathogenic microorganisms in tissues, physiological fluids and foods.
-The occurrence of biopolymers in living organisms is also associated with essential effects of macromolecular crowding, packing and confinement, which impact a myriad of cellular functions, from nucleic acid processing to the cell cycle and cellular differentiation.
+We are also interested in the use of biopolymers as macromolecular scaffolds or supports of metallic nanoparticles for the development of sensitive, cost effective and high-throughput bio-sensing devices that can detect biomarkers, food contaminants and pathogenic microorganisms in tissues, physiological fluids and foods.
+The occurrence of biopolymers in living organisms impacts a myriad of cellular functions, from nucleic acid processing to the cell cycle and cellular differentiation.
 Nucleic acids are a specific class of functional biopolymers with unique self-assembling properties, which allow the formation of molecular nanostructures with precise geometric shape and stoichiometric composition.
-In this area, we are interested in studying how the chemical reactivity of enzymes or molecular probes such as DNA, RNA and peptides can be controlled by using allosteric regulators associated with nanoscale confinement, to exhibit specific components of biomolecular complexity for applications are in the areas of synthetic biology and functional food.
+In this area, we are interested in studying how the chemical reactivity of enzymes or molecular probes such as DNA, RNA and peptides can be controlled, to exhibit specific components of biomolecular complexity for applications in synthetic biology and functional foods.

 If you are interested in collaborating with us or joining our research team, please get in touch.
 View all members of the functional biopolymers for food and health theme.